Gilgamech/website/www/Gillogisms.md

 1. Videogame mirrors are an 'unsolved problem' - but how can such a simple problem go unsolved?
 Put another camera behind the mirror, have move parallel the the player along the middle of the mirror, and project what it sees on the mirror.
 Or another way, make it into a clipped window that's flipped around its vertical axis.
 Like the portals in Portal, where you put 2 portals next to each other and can see yourself - literally that but directly in front of the player, and clipped so you can't walk through it.
 1. Vidjae is plural for vidja.
 1. Visual cortex as a reverse video card, to separate inputs into patterns of light and dark, which become assembled into logical objects. -  2023
+1. VOIP calls aren't an audio connection between users, but 333 MP3s of duration 300 ms recorded every second (or another similar division), transferred, and played for the listeners. - 2016 - This is not unlike recording a tape full of thoughts, and mailing them to a friend across the country, as some did to avoid high long distance phone rates in the 20th Century.
+The major innovation is making each recording about 300x shorter - 300 ms instead of 90,000 ms. - 2024
 1. VR lenticular lenses turn sunlight into a deadly laser beam, focused into a fine point on the VR goggle screen. -  2023
 1. Vulcans are Mensa and Klingons are Vikings.
 Anyone can join them, just learn their language and move to their solar system.
 Ferengi are British, between the FCA (Financial Conduct Authority / Ferengi Commerce Authority), the constant rain on the home world/island, and overzealous capitalism where everything is for sale and the monarch is the one who owns the most stuff.
 And anyone who can buy their way in can join them.
 When the going gets tough, the tough go Viking/Klingon.